Rutgers Preparatory School: Academics

 Rutgers Preparatory School offers three levels of education: a Lower School serving pre-kindergarten to fifth grade, a Middle School offering grades six to eight and an Upper School offering traditional secondary level education from grades nine to twelve.
 Students are required to complete twenty course credits in order to graduate, accumulating a minimum of five credits per year, and are to take courses based in a traditional liberal arts curriculum that spans across several academic departments (English, History, Mathematics, Science, World Languages, Art, Computers, Music, and Drama).

 The school offers a wide variety of AP (Advanced Placement) courses, which are the high school equivalent of a college-level course.
-Additionally, the School offers five language courses: Spanish, French, Latin, Japanese, and Arabic.
+Additionally, the School offers five language courses: Spanish, French, Latin, Chinese, and Arabic.
 Rutgers Preparatory School has also partnered with the Waksman Institute of Microbiology at Rutgers University, and by participating in its Waksman Student Scholars Program (WSSP), Upper School students are able to participate in, and contribute to, an authentic research project in molecular biology and bioinformatics.

 Each student in the Upper School is required to perform a minimum of ten hours of community service during each academic year as a condition for advancing to the next grade level and for graduation.
 This community-service obligation may be fulfilled either through volunteer work with a non-profit organization, through a charity, or through a service that in some way benefits the school community (tutoring, etc.).
 In addition, at least five of these hours must be completed outside the school campus.